Manage query pipeline configurations for commerce catalog content

 Ranking expressions

 Use ranking expressions to leverage useful keywords which may have been left behind by the above ranking weights tuning.
-More precisely, you will want to boost products whose category or brand field value matches a query keyword.
+More precisely, you’ll want to boost products whose category or brand field value matches a query keyword.
 If other fields contain relevant keywords which may be used in queries, boost them as well.

 Example